maxwood1/USDA-Data-Mine/README.md

 **POP_EVAL**

 EVALID - represents the population used to produce a type estimate.
 It is composed of 6 numbers, 2 digit state code, 2 digit year code, and 2 digit evaluation type code.
 For example, 261600 would mean Michigan 2016 evaluation for all sampled and non sampled plots

+EVAL_DESCR - A description of the area being evaluated (often a State), the time of evaluation, and the type of estimates that can be computed with this desciption.
+For example, a description might be 'MINNESOTA 2017: 2013-2017: CURRENT AREA, CURRENT VOLUME'.

 ## Motivation